hibernate/lucene-jbossmodules/README.md

 The feature packs are also available for downloads as zip files on [JBoss Nexus](https://repository.jboss.org/nexus/index.html#welcome).

+## How to build

+Use the provided settings-example.xml file, so that JBoss-specific dependencies can be found:

+    mvn -s settings-example.xml clean install

-## How to Release
+## How to release

-    mvn release:prepare
+    mvn -s settings-example.xml release:prepare
-    mvn release:perform
+    mvn -s settings-example.xml release:perform

 This will produce two local commits and a local tag, then upload the artifacts to a staging repository on [JBoss Nexus](https://repository.jboss.org/nexus/index.html#welcome).